 Introduction to LEED Credentialing with Fulya Kocak Gin

-Demonstrate your deep understanding of sustainable design and construction by earning a LEED credential.
-This course demystifies the LEED credentialing process, going over the different types of credentials and how to prepare for the required exams.
+Show your understanding of sustainable design and construction by earning a LEED credential.
+In this course, explore the LEED credentialing process and how to prepare for exams.

 38m 44s • COURSE